 - Last year’s capacity crunch may lead to trucking recession

 - Cloud SCM solutions will continue to grow in popularity

-- Distributed inventory methods grow in popularity as businesses compete with Amazon
+- Distributed inventory methods will grow in popularity as businesses compete with Amazon

-- Cybercrime opportunities increase as new tech such as IoT and AI are integrated into the supply chain
+- New tech like AI and IoT become integrated into the supply chain

 1. Robots Cause Competition

 For years, we’ve all been hearing about how autonomous mobile robots (AMR) are changing the landscape of the supply chain.
 But beyond huge players like Amazon, we haven’t heard much on their widespread adoption.
 However, this might be changing in 2020.
 We spoke to Steve Banker, VP of ARC Advisory Group, about his thoughts.

 One of many future trends in supply chain management that he’s seeing is “the emergence of a class of autonomous mobile robots built to optimize the picking process … In effect, this layer of logic is similar to what a warehouse management system (WMS) does.
 WMS suppliers have new competitors from a field they might not have expected: hardware suppliers.”

 As AMR becomes more cost-effective and accessible to businesses in the mid-market, we’re only going to see this competition increase.
 However, while both AMR and WMS can help warehouse managers optimize their processes, they do ultimately very different jobs.
 Banker continues, “While the AMR optimizes the picking, they don’t handle processes like scheduling trucks during loading and put-away.
 And many e-commerce warehouses also have portions of the warehouse devoted to traditional pallet and case picking, which these systems don’t handle, but WMS does.
 So while AMRs might squeeze the WMS market, it won’t take the market away.”